synchrovision/catpow-uploader/README.md

 #### 1. Via CLI, with files.

-Execute record.php with filesetname you like as first argument, second file path you want to upload.
+Execute record.php with filesetname you like as first argument, file path you want to upload as second.

 ```command
 php record.php filesetname path/to/file1.php